Washington University School of Law,

 Bar Association of Metropolitan St. Louis

 National Bar Association

-Selected as one of 24 associate members of The Theodore McMillian Inn of Court, a local chapter
+Selected as one of 24 associate members of The Theodore McMillian Inn of Court chapter

 Thompson Coburn LLP